 In addition, it is only human to want to pay later (or never) so long as a loophole exists.
-Its why ‘pay yourself first’ is a cardinal rule to financial success.
-How successful would the government be if they allowed us to pay our taxes when we wanted to?
+It’s why ‘pay yourself first’ is a cardinal rule to financial success.
+How successful would the government be with collection, if they allowed us to pay our taxes when we wanted to?
 Sellers dreading to upset the apple cart by collecting payments overdue, only serve to create that loophole that buyers exploit leading to such deficits to the tune of Ksh.
 420m.
-He does this by building relationships (selling) inside just as he does outside.